This Neo Financial vs Koho comparison takes a look at how the 2 financial technology companies stack up against themselves.

 Since KOHO Mastercard doesn’t improve credit scores, KOHO Credit Builder exists to fill the gap.
 This program helps build or rebuild your credit score by reporting your transactions to credit bureaus.

-KOHO Credit Builder requires a $7 monthly fee deducted automatically from your spendable account.
+KOHO Credit Builder requires a $5 to $10 monthly fee deducted automatically from your spendable account.
 The program lasts six months, but you can renew your subscription if you don’t get the required results.

 This program is ideal for those that are not eligible for credit cards due to bad credit.
 Otherwise, it’s better to subscribe to a credit card that automatically reports your transactions to credit bureaus at no cost.